splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/reassign-shift.rst

 #.
 In :guilabel:`Reassign to`, enter the name of the team member who will take the shift or partial shift.
 #.
 Save your changes.

 In the updated schedule, the shift or partial shift that was reassigned is now assigned to the new team member.
-Additionally, there is a notation of from whom the shift was reassigned.
+Additionally. there is a notification that tells you who the shift was reassigned from.

 .. _take_shift: